Decentralized-ID/decentralized-id.github.io/_HowToContribute/website-config-minimal-mistakes.md

 ## Why Minimal Mistakes?

-Generally speaking, I like to use and learn know a variety of [static site generators](https://web-work.tools/static-site-generators/) and theier themes.
+Generally speaking, I like to use and learn a variety of [static site generators](https://web-work.tools/static-site-generators/) and their themes.

 However, I've used Minimal Mistakes to publish large websites and small web-sites.
 It really works.
 It works well.
 Even before you know how to use all of it's features, its a really reliable framework.